-The global pandemic has disrupted standardized testing, making it challenging for aspiring MBA candidates in some parts of the world to secure a seat in a testing center.
-As a result, top MBA programs have become a lot more flexible with their expectations.
+The global coronavirus pandemic disrupted standardized testing, making it challenging for MBA applicants in some parts of the world to secure a seat in a testing center.
+As a result, test takers could also opt to take an online (at-home) version of the GMAT, GRE, and EA, but this was not an option for applicants with unreliable Internet access.
+Consequently, the top MBA programs have become a lot more flexible with their expectations regarding standardized tests.

-Most notably, MIT Sloan waived the standardized test requirement entirely.
-Every week I speak with a handful of MBA hopefuls, many of whom have not achieved a standardized test score that they can be at peace with.
-For some, the assessment is a challenge.
-For others, the idea that they could apply to the business school of their dreams without submitting assessment results motivates them to apply.
+Every week, I speak with a handful of MBA hopefuls—many of whom have not achieved a standardized test score that they can be at peace with.
+For some, testing is a challenge.
+For others, the idea that they could apply to the business school of their dreams without submitting test results motivates them to apply.

 In the end, however, every admitted applicant must demonstrate the ability to handle the rigor of the MBA program.

 About a week before the 2020–21 Round 3 submission deadline for MIT Sloan, an aspiring business school student reached out to discuss his prospects.
 While he had strong work experience, his undergraduate performance at a second-tier public university was less than stellar.
 In addition, his GPA was not only outside the 80th percentile range of the MIT Sloan class profile—it was below a 3.0.

 Although he could have submitted an application, there wasn’t sufficient evidence in his profile to demonstrate that he would be successful in the classroom.
 I encouraged him to prepare for and take a standardized test and shoot for a score above the class averages.

 Strong test scores can balance out poor undergrad performance.